sudaisheran345-creator/University-Ride-Share-CPP/README.md

 ## 🎓 Academic Context

-This project is developed as part of a **University Programming / Software Engineering course** to demonstrate:
+This project is developed as part of a **University Programming ** to demonstrate:

 * Structured programming in C++
 * File-based data management